Resilient Connecticut (Virtual) Summit

 |Project overview and update

-Dr. Hill will discuss the close interrelationship between environmental justice and climate justice in the United States and how the victims of environmental/climate injustice are potential "climate refugees."
+Dr. Hill discussed the close interrelationship between environmental justice and climate justice in the United States and how the victims of environmental/climate injustice are potential "climate refugees."
 Environmental/climate justice are environmental, public health, and public policy issues.
-He will then discuss how attorney generals in several different climate change cases are seeking to address these issues using traditional state environmental laws, environmental justice legislation, environmental rights amendments, public trust laws, as well as consumer protection laws.
-Finally, Dr. Hill will offer valuable observations for Connecticut policy makers.
+He also discussed how attorney generals in several different climate change cases are seeking to address these issues using traditional state environmental laws, environmental justice legislation, environmental rights amendments, public trust laws, as well as consumer protection laws.

 10:30 - 11:30 Breakout Topics